vincebel7/temperature-data-collector/README.md

 ## Process:

-There are two components: Client, and Server.
+There are two components: Collector, and Server.

-Client code is in the `collector` directory.
+Collector code is in the `collector` directory.
 This can only run standalone for now, Docker support hopefully coming soon.

 Server is everything else (web, redis, etc) and can be run via docker-compose (or each component standalone).

-Client(s) send data via MQTT to the server.
-The subscriber then adds to redis and stores to the permanent database.
+Collectors send data via MQTT to the server.
+The MQTT subscriber then adds to redis and stores to the permanent database.
 The web server will read from redis.

 Focusing on development for the Orange Pi Zero first, due to hardware availability.